 Certain forensic psychologists exclusively focus on research.
 For example, their research could lead to the improvement of interrogation methods, or forensic psychologists focus their efforts on public policy, for example, designing new correctional facilities or prisons.
 Most forensic psychologists spend their careers in law enforcement, corrections, or teaching.

 Forensic psychologists must earn a doctorate degree before becoming licensed.
 Students interested in forensic psychology should take classes in criminology, abnormal psychology, statistics, social psychology, criminal law, and since motivation is an area of expertise for forensic psychologists, motivational psychology is a very important class.
 Potential forensic psychologists should earn a bachelor's of science degree rather than a bachelor's of arts degree.

 Those with M.A. degrees in clinical psychology usually work under the supervision of a person holding a Ph.D.
 Since forensic psychologists with master's degrees usually earn less than those with doctorate degrees, many work at correctional facilities.
 Graduates with master's degrees from institutions specializing in cognitive, social, and developmental psychology, usually enjoy more opportunities than graduates with a clinical degree since they can evaluate patients.

-Forensic psychologists have enjoyed steady job growth over the last 20 years.
-It is anticipated over the next 10 years demand for research work, consultation, and clinical practice in forensic psychology will increase.
-Jobs working with attorneys, courts, and legislators will see the largest increases.
-Teaching and research positions will also expand as well as jobs working with juveniles since laws affecting them continue to change.
+It is anticipated that over the next 10 years the demand for research work, consultation, and clinical practice in forensic psychology will increase.
+Specifically, jobs working with attorneys, courts, and legislators and teaching and research positions working with juveniles will see an increase.
 Forensic psychologists with doctorate degrees will have more opportunities while those with bachelor’s degrees will find it nearly impossible to specialize.